 The following outlines a standard framework to integrate RFID into packaging.
-This includes major points and areas that should be considered; However, every company must tailor these steps to fit the needs of their business and supply chains.
+This includes major points and areas that should be considered; However, all vendors must tailor these steps to fit the needs of their business and supply chains.

 - Identify the ways that RFID can help improve your operations.
-Refer to the "RFID Use Cases for Suppliers" section for details - Develop an internal team - Engage with your packaging provider and if needed you will also need to engage with an approved RFID Inlay Manufacturer - Begin procurement discussions and provide forecasts to your packaging and RFID Inlay provider - Begin data management and serialization discussions with your RFID packaging provider.
-Refer to the "RFID Encoding & Serialization Requirements" section for details - Develop quality check process to ensure all items are tagged according to all requirements in this Playbook - Ideally, tagging should occur at the point of manufacture as this enables vendors to utilize and gain benefit from the technology throughout their supply chain
+Refer to the "RFID Use Cases for Suppliers" section for details. - Develop an internal team. - Engage with your packaging provider and if needed you will also need to engage with an approved RFID Inlay Manufacturer. - Begin procurement discussions and provide forecasts to your packaging and RFID Inlay provider. - Begin data management and serialization discussions with your RFID packaging provider.
+Refer to the "RFID Encoding & Serialization Requirements" section for details. - Develop quality check process to ensure all items are tagged according to all requirements in this Playbook.